malHewitson/skytask/README.md

-4) skyservice.zip contains an intellijIdea version 14 project gradle using maven central repositories The service is groovy, springboot, springdata jpa (hibernate as the provider) The groovy src is in the standard folder SkyService\src\main\groovy, SkyService\src\test\groovy for the tests
+4) skyservice.zip contains an intellijIdea version 14 project gradle using maven central repositories The service is groovy, springboot, springdata jpa (hibernate as the provider)

+The groovy src is in the standard folder SkyService\src\main\groovy

+SkyService\src\test\groovy for the tests

 I created another sql server db test and create the table (no need to populate) for the tests

 5) Refresh the intellij project to retrieve the dependencies from maven central

 6) application.properties can either be changed in the intellij project in resources or {install folder}\SkyService\SkyService\lib\SkyService.jar

 the service port can be changed here as well as the datasource url server.port=8181